alwaysdata/documentation/analytics/_index.en.md

 ### Segment sites

 By default, all of the sites will be on the same Piwik site.
-You can segment them from the **Manage Piwik sites** menu in this section:
+You can segment them from the **MATOMO SITES** menu in this section:

 {{< fig "admin-panel_stats.en.png" "Matomo statistics menu" >}}